AdobeDocs/campaign-web.en/help/v8/email/generative-uc.md

 1. Open the **[!UICONTROL AI Assistant]** section.

-1. Turn on the **[!UICONTROL Use original content]** feature within the AI Assistant for Content Accelerator to tailor new content according to your delivery details, including the delivery name and targeted audience.
+1. Turn on the **[!UICONTROL Use original content]** feature within the AI Assistant to tailor new content according to your delivery details, including the delivery name and targeted audience.

 1. Adjust the content by specifying your request in the **[!UICONTROL Prompt]** box and customize the settings as necessary.